openhil/openhil.github.io/README.md

 * **[Jumpstarter: Open Hardware In The Loop for everybody](https://fosdem.org/2024/schedule/event/fosdem-2024-3070-jumpstarter-open-hardware-in-the-loop-for-everybody/)** Feb FOSDEM - Miguel Ángel Ajo & Ricardo Noriega,  Red Hat

 * **[Testing in a Box: Streamlining Embedded Systems Testing](https://fosdem.org/2024/schedule/event/fosdem-2024-3196-testing-in-a-box-streamlining-embedded-systems-testing/)** Feb FOSDEM -  Mudit Sharma, Will Salmon, CodeThink

+## Software

+* **[Jumpstarter](https://jumpstarter.dev) is a hardware-in-the-loop (HIL) software designed to facilitate automated testing, CI workflows, and firmware development for hardware labs.
+It provides a scalable and secure environment for managing test hardware, integrating with enterprise authentication and Kubernetes-based infrastructure.
+Jumpstarter enables remote control, power management, and automated interaction with test devices, making it a powerful tool for embedded development and hardware validation.
+Inspired by Labgrid, with a Cloud Native design, and Apache 2 Licensing.

+* **[Labgrid](https://labgrid.readthedocs.io)  is an embedded hardware testing and automation framework designed for remote control and interaction with test hardware.
+It provides a unified API to manage various test lab setups, enabling reproducible and scalable testing workflows.
+Labgrid is particularly useful for embedded development, offering features like power cycling, serial access, and network-controlled interactions.
+GPL Licensed.

 ## Hardware